docker-library/docs/bonita/content.md

 ### BIZ_DB_NAME, BIZ_DB_USER, BIZ_DB_PASS

-These variables are used in conjunction to create a new user, set that user's password and create the bonita business database.
+These variables are used in conjunction to define how Bonita should access the [Business Data](https://documentation.bonitasoft.com/bonita/latest/data/define-and-deploy-the-bdm) database.

 `BIZ_DB_NAME` default value is businessdb.